First 5 SLO County works closely with people, programs and agencies to create a connected community of child and family support.

-Having any trouble with breastfeeding your newborn?
-BABES (Babes at Breast Education and Support) provides breastfeeding education and support to pregnant and breastfeeding mothers, including phone support and breast pump loan services.
-You do NOT need to be a WIC client to receive these services.
+Babes at Breast Education and Support (BABES) provides breastfeeding education and support for pregnant and breastfeeding mothers, including phone support and breast pump loan services.
+Open to ALL women, not just WIC clients.

 Health Access Training Program (Carsel Consulting Group)

 Provides professional development, including in-service workshops and training events for professionals who interact with families impacted by low or no insurance coverage, such as family advocates, promotores, early childhood education and care professionals, and healthcare providers.